cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Export-DBPoolModuleSettings.md

 Export-DBPoolModuleSettings
 ```

-Validates that the BaseURI, API, and JSON depth are set then exports their values
+Validates that the BaseURI, API Key, and JSON depth are set then exports their values
 to the current user's DBPool configuration file located at:
     $env:USERPROFILE\DBPoolAPI\config.psd1